julia-mxmv/test.assignment/README.md

      └──application/ # ... here we will put Dockerfile for the app

 ---
-_It can be all put in the root, but they say that the structure is important and stuff_
+_It can be all put in the root, but the structure is important_

 ---